benadar293/benadar293.github.io/README.md

-Unaligned Supervision for Automatic Music Transcription in The Wild
+Ben Maman and Amit Bermano, "Unaligned Supervision for Automatic Music Transcription in The Wild"